linna/framework/README.md

 [![StyleCI](https://styleci.io/repos/41168432/shield?branch=master&style=flat)](https://styleci.io/repos/41168432)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/76308064-4584-4bea-974d-525980ebbc72/mini.png)](https://insight.sensiolabs.com/projects/76308064-4584-4bea-974d-525980ebbc72)

 ## About this framework
-Started as project for learn and master PHP, Linna framework turned into a simple and elegant toolset for build web application.
+Started as a project for learning the modern PHP, it has become a set of simple and elegant tools for creating web applications.

-<br/><br/>
+### Quality of code
 The development of Framework is done trying to get PHP best pratices always in mind.
-Code was fully commented, ready for [phpDocumentor](https://www.phpdoc.org/) and is written applying the five [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles.<br/><br/>
+Code was fully tested and fully commented, ready for [phpDocumentor](https://www.phpdoc.org/) and is written applying the five [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles.
 If you wish deepen PHP best pratices you can start from [phptherightway](http://www.phptherightway.com/).

-<br/><br/>
+### Production environment
 At moment, code, isn't utilized in production environment, I hope in future, to use it for develop a new app as replacement of my actual (and very old) personnel management web application.

 ## Features